 - Each intern is expected to complete a minimum of 2200 hours to complete the internship.
 The IPAPIC internship runs a full 12 month year, typically beginning July 1.
 Should the required hours be accumulated before the 12 months elapse, interns are still required to complete the full training year. - Guidelines for direct service hours will be outlined in the sections describing each individual consortium site.
 In addition, specific expectations may be discussed with individual supervisors. - Individual and group supervision are provided at each site.
 Didactic training and peer supervision with other consortium interns are also requirements of IPAPIC.
-At least two hours of individual supervision by a Licensed Psychologist will be provided at each internship site. - Regardless of which site at which you are matched, all services must be appropriately documented.
+At least two hours of individual supervision by a Licensed Psychologist will be provided at each internship site. - IPAPIC will provide additional monthly didactics and intern peer supervision. - Regardless of which site at which you are matched, all services must be appropriately documented.
 A supervisor will regularly discuss with you the quantity and quality of your performance in relation to the program's goals and expectations. - At least twice annually, (at the 6-month period and at the end of the training experience) interns are officially evaluated by their supervisor on various competencies.
 In addition, the supervisor will regularly evaluate interns on their performance and identify strengths and challenges.
-The 6-month and final evaluation covers the following core areas that IPAPIC has determined are indicators of quality performance: 1.
-Overall Therapy Knowledge: - a.
-Interns will obtain overall therapy knowledge via direct work with clients, didactic seminars, individual supervision, group supervision, and peer consultation.
-2. Assessment Competency: - a.
-Interns will develop assessment competency by utilizing individual and group supervision to discuss data gathered through diagnostic assessments administered by themselves and their peers.
-3. Intervention Competency: - a.
-Interns will engage in didactic seminars teaching evidenced-based interventions from various theoretical outlooks (i.e. cognitive-behavioral, psychodynamic, family systems, couples, multi-cultural, and existential/humanistic). - b.
-Interns will be expected to present specific interventions used in their clinical work during individual, group, and peer supervision.
+The 6-month and final evaluation covers the following core areas that IPAPIC has determined are indicators of quality performance: